Intermittent Communication: Introduction

 \section{Introduction}

-\IEEEPARstart{C}{ommunication} systems are traditionally analyzed assuming continuous transmission of encoded symbols through the channel.
-However, in many practical applications such an assumption is not appropriate, and transmitting a codeword can be intermittent due to lack of synchronization, shortage of transmission energy, or burstiness of the system.
-The challenge is that the receiver does not explicitly know whether a given output symbol of the channel is the result of sending a symbol of the codeword or is simply a noise symbol containing no information about the message.
-Intermittent communication introduced in this paper provides one model for non-contiguous transmission of codewords in such settings.
+\IEEEPARstart{C}{ommunication} systems are traditionally analyzed assuming contiguous transmission of encoded symbols through the channel.
+However, in many practical applications such an assumption may not be appropriate, and transmitting a codeword can be intermittent due to lack of synchronization, shortage of transmission energy, or burstiness of the system.
+The challenge is that the receiver may not explicitly know whether a given output symbol of the channel is the result of sending a symbol of the codeword or is simply a noise symbol containing no information about the message.
+This paper provides one model, called \textit{intermittent communication} for non-contiguous transmission of codewords in such settings.

-If the intermittent process is considered to be part of the channel behavior, then intermittent communication models a sporadically available channel in which at some time slots a symbol from the codeword is sent, and at others the receiver observes only noise.
+If the intermittent process is considered to be part of the channel behavior, then intermittent communication models a sporadically available channel in which at some times a symbol from the codeword is sent, and at other times the receiver observes only noise.
 The model can be interpreted as an insertion channel in which some number of noise symbols are inserted between the codeword symbols.
 As another application, if the intermittent process is considered to be part of the transmitter, then we say that the transmitter is intermittent.
 Practical examples include energy harvesting systems in which the transmitter harvests energy usually from a natural source and uses it for transmission.
 Assuming that there is a special input that can be transmitted with zero energy, the transmitter sends the symbols of the codeword if there is enough energy for transmission, and sends the zero-cost symbol otherwise.